LLNL/sundials/doc/idas/guide/source/Usage/FSA.rst

      * ``IDA_BAD_DKY`` -- ``yQS`` is ``NULL``.

-.. c:function:: int IDAGetQuadSensDky1(void * ida_mem, realtype t, int k, int is, N_Vector dkyQS)
+.. c:function:: int IDAGetQuadSensDky1(void * ida_mem, sunrealtype t, int k, int is, N_Vector dkyQS)

    The function ``IDAGetQuadSensDky1`` returns the ``k``-th derivative of the  ``is``-th sensitivity solution vector after a successful  return from :c:func:`IDASolve`.